Relational De-Creation

 Part III — Evaluating Other Views by the Biblical Standards Established Above

 Part III evaluates three major alternatives: Eternal Conscious Torment, Universalism, and Flat Conditional Immortality.
-Each view is considered according to the standards established in the positive case: biblical anthropology, life as gift, judgment as real and proportionate, and the second death as final exclusion from life.
+Each view is considered according to the standards established in the positive case: biblical anthropology, life as gift, judgment as real, conscious, and proportionate, and the second death as final exclusion from life.

 The goal is to test each view by how well it accounts for the whole biblical witness.